-Every time I read a Jane Austen novel I expect to be delighted by a comedy of manners that satirizes the society of the 18th century.
-In Northanger Abbey Jane Austen does that by alluding to the importance of social status and the use of marriage to improve it.
-But at the same time this book is also a satire of the gothic novels of that age, making fun of the plot machineries that they featured and which were sometimes improbable.
-Jane Austen used the same devices employed in gothic novels to make both the readers and the characters reach the conclusion that some things are just what they first seem and don’t have any hidden story behind them.
+Every time I read a Jane Austen novel I expect to be delighted by a comedy of manners that satirises the society of the 18th century.
+In Northanger Abbey, Jane Austen achieved that by alluding to the importance of social status and the use of marriage to improve it.
+But, at the same time, this book is also a satire on the gothic novels of that age, making fun of the plot machineries that they featured and which were sometimes improbable.
+Jane Austen used the same devices employed in gothic novels to make both the readers and the characters reach the conclusion that some things are just what they seem at first and don’t have any hidden story behind them.

 Catherine also comes across as quite naïve.
-At first she doesn’t make a good judgment of some of the characters, mainly Isabella.
+At first, she doesn’t make a good judgment on some of the characters, mainly Isabella.
 The way Jane Austen wrote Isabella’s dialogue made me realise that sometimes what she is saying is not really what she is thinking.
-This at first is done quite subtly, being her meanings progressively revealed.
+This is done subtly at first, the meanings being progressively revealed.
 Her intentions are only completely disclosed, though, when Catherine finally discovers what her friend really expected to achieve.

-Not only Isabella but also Mr Thorpe are quite unlikeable characters.
+Both Isabella and Mr Thorpe are quite unlikeable characters.
 My dislike of them was not immediate, but it grew with their remarks and actions.
 They only seem to care about themselves and are not really interested in the opinions of the people whose friendship they seem to cherish.

 Henry Tilney, on the other hand, is my favourite character in this novel.
 He is quite amusing and his dialogue, which is cleverly sarcastic, is one of my favourites.
-I wish he was more present along the entirety of the novel, so his actions don’t seem so sudden and the reader could get to know him better.
+I wish he was more present throughout the entirety of the novel, his actions wouldn’t seem so sudden and the reader could get to know him better.

 Northanger Abbey was the fifth novel I read by Jane Austen.
-Although it isn’t my favourite, it is still quite a good book, featuring the Austen’s characteristic witty remarks and instances where the narrator directly addresses the reader.
+Although it isn’t my favourite, it is still quite a good book, featuring the witty remarks characteristic of Jane Austen and instances where the narrator directly addresses the reader.